Co-Founder and Committee member

 Tom is an MSci biology graduate from the University of Sussex and he joined SEASALT in June 2020.
 He is interested in the environment, sustainability and land use as well as human rights and politics.
 Gaining experience working as a researcher for the Laboratory of Apiculture and Social Insects (LASI) at Sussex, he undertook various projects covering bees, pollinators, their ecology, behaviour and conservation.
-At SEASALT, Tom works on our website, social media and graphics as well as writing their respective content.
-He also helps to run our share offer, sustainability content and communicates with external organisations to arrange partnerships and collect data.
-The aim is to create policy analyses and interactive tools about co-ops and housing for renters and website visitors.
+At SEASALT, Tom works on our website and media securing partnerships, national media coverage and meetings with politicians and political parties.
+For example, The World Transformed political festival, The Labour Party Conference and Liverpool City Council.
+He has also been a key player in analysing and drafting our sustainability content with the aim of securing a green homes dream for everyone.

 I was drawn to the co-op movement after my experience working for a housing law clinic.
 I've seen first hand the state that people are being left in.
 Joining SEASALT was a natural progression for me to improve housing access and justice within the Brighton and Hove area.

 Then and now

 (Slide to see our members past and present)